volvo-cars/developer-portal-api-samples/oauth2-code-flow-sample/README.md

 ## About

-This is a sample app built using Node.js, the Express framework and vanilla JavaScript.
+This is a sample app built using Node.js, Express and vanilla JavaScript.
 It showcases how to authorize with the Volvo ID Identity system using OAuth2 and how to acquire an access token.

 Read the full step by step documentation on the [Volvo Cars Developer Portal Authorization page](https://developer.volvocars.com/apis/docs/authorisation/).